 incarceration in rural work camps located on Federal

-given the opportunity to work clearing the national forests of
+would be given opportunity to work clearing the

-accumulated understory brush and on other Federal land
+national forests of accumulated under story brush and on other

 opportunities for supervised work in Federal facilities.